Ricardo Ratliffe: Professional career

-Following the close of his college career, Ratliffe was not selected in the 2012 NBA draft.
+After playing in college, Ratliffe was not selected in the 2012 NBA draft.
 However, he was the first American college player selected in the Korean Basketball League.
 He was selected sixth overall by Ulsan Mobis Phoebus and began his professional career with them in the 2012–13 season.

 In 2014, Ratliffe won the William Jones Cup MVP and joined teammates Chang Yong Song and Tae Young Moon on the tournament Best Five.
 At the William Jones Cup, He averaged 24.3 points, 15.7 rebounds, and 1.7 blocks per game.

 On March 5, 2016, Ratliffe was signed by Star Hotshots of the Philippine Basketball Association (PBA) to replace Denzel Bowles who had to leave for the United States after the death of a relative.

-On May 9, 2017, Ratliffe was again called by the Star Hotshots as their import for the 2017 Commissioners Cup.
+On May 9, 2017, Ratliffe was again called by the Star Hotshots as the player they imported for the 2017 Commissioners Cup.
 On Game 2 of the 2017 semifinal round against the San Miguel Beermen, Ratliffe recorded 25 points and a career-high 35 rebounds in a 76–77 loss to the Beermen.

-Ra Gun-ah signed with Jeonju KCC Egis in 2020.
-He averaged 17 points, 10.3 rebounds, one steal and 1.3 blocks per game.
-Ratliffe re-signed with the team on September 26.
+On November 11, 2019, Ulsan Hyundai Mobis Phoebus traded Ratliffe and Lee Dae-sung to Jeonju KCC Egis.
+Ratliffe re-signed with Jeonju KCC Egis on September 26, 2020.
+Ratliffe averaged 17 points, 10.3 rebounds, one steal and 1.3 blocks per game.

+On July 16, 2024, Ratliffe signed with Changsha Wantian Yongsheng of the National Basketball League.
+He averaged 11.83 points, 6.75 rebounds, 1.42 assists in 20.41 minutes in 12 games.

 National team career

 In January 2018, Ratliffe became a naturalized South Korean.
-Ratliffe played for the South Korean national team against the North Korean national team in Pyongyang Arena, Pyongyang, during a July 2018 friendly match.
-He was given the Korean name Ra Gun-ah after he was naturalized.
+He played for the South Korean national team against the North Korean national team in Pyongyang Arena, Pyongyang, during a July 2018 friendly match.
+He was given the Korean name Ra Gun-ah after being naturalized.

-At the 2019 FIBA World Cup, although playing in only five games, Ra Gun-ah led the tournament with 23.0 points and 12.8 rebounds per game.
+At the 2019 FIBA World Cup, although he played in only five games, Ratliffe led the tournament with 23.0 points and 12.8 rebounds per game.
 The South Korean national team finished the tournament in 26th place of 32 teams, after being eliminated in preliminary group.